The NBA's Gambling Scandal Is ... Exactly What America Needs?! | Guest: Jonathon Seidl | 10/24/25

 So.

-uh yes and uh so that's number one uh is that that's i do agree with you on that part of it uh i think like your goal in a situation like that, and you've probably put more thought into this than I have, but like with your goal into a situation where a government has become weaponized to come after you is to move your name down the list.
+I think your goal in a situation like that, and you've probably put more thought into this than I have, but like with your goal into a situation where a government has become weaponized to come after you is to move your name down the list.

 If you're in another country, they got to make a few phone calls.